darklife/darkriscv/README.md

 Anyway, it does not match with the my requirements regarding space and performance.
 As part of the investigation, I tested other cores, but I found no much options as good as the TG68 and I even started design a risclized-68000 core, in order to try find a solution.

-Unfortunately, I found no much ways to reduce the space and increase the performance, in a way that I started investigate about non-680x0 cores.
+Unfortunately, due to compiler requirements (standard GCC), I found no much ways to reduce the space and increase the performance, in a way that I started investigate about non-680x0 cores.

 After lots of tests with different cores, I found the *picorv32* core and the all the ecosystem around the RISC-V.  The *picorv32* is a very nice project and can peak up to 150MHz in a low-cost Spartan-6.
 Although most instructions requires 3 or 4 clocks per instruction, the *picorv32* resembles the 68020 in some ways, but running at 150MHz and providing a peak performance of 50MIPS, which is very impressive.

 Although the *picorv32* is a very good option to directly replace the 680x0 family, it is not powerful enough to replace some Coldfire processors (more than 75MIPS).

 As long I had some good experience with experimental 16-bit RISC cores for DSP-like applications, I started code the *DarkRISCV* only to check the level of complexity and compare with my risclized-68000.
-For my surprise, in the first night I mapped almost all instructions of the rv32i specification and the *DarkRISCV* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which not only resembles a fast and nice 68040 and can beat some Coldfires!  wow!  :)
+For my surprise, in the first night I mapped almost all instructions of the rv32i specification and the *DarkRISCV* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which not only resembles a fast and nice 68040, but also can beat some Coldfires!  wow!  :)

 After the success of the first nigth of work, I started to work in order to fix small details in the hardware and software implementation.